Port Hutt: History

 The beach is where Ngāti Tama and Ngāti Mutunga invaders landed in November 1835.

+Shipwrecks

 The port was one of the Chathams' main harbours during the early years of European settlement.
 Several vessels were wrecked on the reef, among them the whaling brig Ann and Mary in 1839 and the brigantine Lowestoff in 1847.

+The wreck of the SS Thomas Currell lies in shallow water on the beach.
+She was built in 1919 as a fishing trawler, and was converted for use as a minesweeper during World War II, returned to service in the fishing industry after the war and eventually was used as a floating freezer in Port Hutt.
+She was run ashore in 1968.

 Geography

 The settlement sits at the edge of a small, deep inlet known as either Port Hutt or Whangaroa Harbour.
 The inlet is guarded by reefs with surround Point Dawson, the 70-metre high headland at the western edge of the harbour mouth.